 A quote from Henri Nouwen’s book “The Wounded Healer”.
 “No mystic can prevent himself from being a social critic, since in self-reflection he will discover the roots of a sick society.
 Similarly, no revolutionary can avoid facing his own human condition, since in the midst of his struggle for a new world, he will find that he is also fighting his own reactionary fears and false ambitions.”

 Our national narrative is none other than a bad marriage fighting it out.
 I pray some constructive people can model some form of conversation that gets us somewhere.
 Some good hard honest question about police culture that needs to be fixed, people of color culture that needs to be fixed, American culture that needs to be fixed.
-It’s broken and as long as the only solution is “what the other people do”, we will never have a solution.
-Watch your own bobber!!
+It’s broken and as long as the only solution is “what the other people do first”, we will never have a solution.
+Best marriage advice, watch your own bobber!!
+Best cultural advice, watch your own bobber.